Bloom: Designing for LLM-Augmented Behavior Change Interactions: Results

 In summary, H1 was confirmed: both groups showed large and significant increases in PA over the baseline.
-H2 and H3 were not statistically supported, though consistent directional patterns suggest that the control group achieved slightly larger initial increases, while the treatment group maintained activity levels more consistently across weeks.
-However, we caution that the present sample was underpowered to detect small differences using statistical testing, and interpretations should be viewed as hypothesis generating rather than confirmatory.
+H2 and H3 were not statistically conclusive, but the consistent directional patterns suggest that the control group exhibited a larger initial increase in PA levels followed by a steeper week-to-week decline, whereas the treatment group showed a smaller initial increase but more stable PA persistence.
+However, we caution that these patterns should be viewed as hypothesis generating rather than confirmatory.